Alexey-Danilchenko/Kodak-DCS-Tools/Hardware/ProBack_LED_backlight/README.md

 ## Board attachment

-The LED driver board is designed to go on the empty space of the last board connecting to LCD - that sits directly behind CF card slot in assembled postion.
-Solder two short insulated wires to LRD driver board, postion it close to C15 and C21 capacitors and solder ground and + wires as shown on this photo:
+The LED driver board is designed to go on the empty space of the last board connecting to LCD - that sits directly behind CF card slot in the assembled position.
+Solder two short insulated wires to LED driver board, postion it close to C15 and C21 capacitors and solder ground and + wires as shown on this photo:

 ![DRV1](Ref/LED-230712-006.jpg)

 Both C15 and C21 are connected in parallel so it really does not matter which one of them wires soldered to but the sides of them: top one for GND and lower side for +3.3V.
-When soldered, plug in ProBack batter briefly to check backlight working.
+When soldered, plug in ProBack battery briefly to check backlight working.
 Then glue the LED driver board to the ProBack board.
 I used Sugru to attach the board to the main board and insulate the contacts:

 ![DRV2](Ref/LED-230713-001.jpg)

-Then attach the LCD connector and put the LCD in place with the Provback board on top.
-For adde safety, loosely cover LED driver board by capton tape:
+Then attach the LCD connector and put the LCD in place with the ProBack board on top.
+For added safety, loosely cover LED driver board by Capton tape:

 ![DRV3](Ref/LED-230713-002.jpg)